 Meal Plan Your Week Around This Roast Pork Shoulder

 You can easily get a week's or more worth of meals out of one large roast.
-From slicing and eating like a holiday meal, to making tacos, pulled pork sandwiches, to other endless options, it's fun to see the variety you can come up with and it's so much less work on busy weekdays.
+From slicing and eating like a holiday meal, to making tacos, pulled pork sandwiches, to other endless options (check out all our leftover pulled pork recipes.
+It's fun to see the variety you can come up with and it's so much less work on busy weekdays.
 And still have some leftovers to freeze.

 Perfect Sides for Your Pork Roast